DnD 5e - The Grung Handbook

 Circle of Spores synergizes nicely with the Grung's natural poison, but the ability scores don't work especially well and the other racial traits aren't very useful compared to the Druid's existing capabilities.

 A great option because the Fighter can make more attacks than any other class.
-Go for a two-weapon fighting or Crossbow Master build for the extra attacks and attack as much as you can to try to poison enemies.
+Go for a two-weapon fighting or Crossbow Expert build for the extra attacks and attack as much as you can to try to poison enemies.

 The Grung makes a great monk for the same reason that they make a great fighter: good ability score increases, and multiple attacks to apply poison.